Here's how you can speed up the healing of a pulled muscle

 Content

-• What is a strain?
+1 What is a pulled muscle?

-• What does a strain feel like?
+2. what does a pulled muscle feel like?

-• Strain: trigger and duration
+3. strain: trigger and duration

 What is a strain?